The Benefits of Provencal Village Life in Cotignac

 What is the best day trip from Cotignac?

-I love to go to the lakes (Lac St Croix) that are only a 35-minute drive away.
+I love to go to the lakes (Lac St Croix), only a 35-minute drive away.
 In the summer, it’s a relaxing place to swim and catch some rays.
 You can easily hire an electric boat or pedalo (if you have the energy) and navigate into the famous Gorge du Verdon (Verdon Canyon) with its turquoise waters.
 There are some great restaurants and walks on the Bauduen side of the lake.
 Discover why you should visit the Gorges du Verdon and Lac de Sainte Croix.

 Where to Stay in Cotignac